p-doyle/SimpleWeb3py/README.md

 solc-select install 0.8.3
 solc-select use 0.8.3
 ```
 <br/>

 ## How To
 Clone or download a zip of the repo then edit the examples to update the INFURA_PROJECT_ID variable with your Infura project id.
 Then you can run the example.

+## Limitations
+Because this was designed to use with some class assignments, it is only setup to work with Infura.io and the Ropsten test network.
+This could easily be changed however by editing SimpleWeb3py.py and modifying the SimpleWeb3's class __init__ to work with other providers and/or networks.

 ## License
 Apache MIT